Eugene Fechet: Family

-Eugene was the son of Dr Alfred Edmond Féchet de Alary M.D. and Mary de Garmo Buel.
+Eugene was the son of medical doctor Alfred Edmond Féchet de Alary and Mary de Garmo Buel.
 Alfred Edmond Féchet de Alary had studied medicine and surgery at the medical school at Tours, received his degree from the University of France, then undertook a post graduate course from the University of Heidelberg.
 He was then commissioned a medical officer in the Armée d'Afrique in Algiers.
 He was exiled due to his being a supporter of the unsuccessful coup of Napoleon III and arrived in the United States in 1840.
 Due to his experience he was commissioned a United States Army Surgeon and was attached to a battery of the 4th Artillery Regiment fighting the Second Seminole War.
 His battery was later assigned to Fort Gratiot, Michigan where he was granted a piece of land in Michigan due to his war service.
 He married Mary Buel on 21 Feb 1843.

 Eugene was the brother of Lt Colonel Edmond Gustav Fechet (11 Jul 1844 – 16 Nov 1910) and uncle of Major General James Fechet.
-He was the father of Colonel Colonel d'Alary Fechet (1890–1965).
+He was the father of Colonel d'Alary Fechet (1890–1965).
 Eugene married Mary Emily Montgomery the daughter of Army officer Capt Thomas J Montgomery West Point class of 1845.